-Now assuming it’s too late and your sterling silver has tarnished and needs to be cleaned, start here:
+If it’s a little too late, and your sterling silver has tarnished and now needs to be cleaned, start here:

 1. Before you start cleaning jewelry always do a quick visual check to see if there are any loose or damaged gemstones; cracked or broken metal; bent or warped prongs/tips; discolored or pitting metal.
 If this is the case, we recommend having it professionally cleaned and repaired.
 You wouldn’t want to cause any further damage.